-Everything we know about the mysterious ‘object’ shot down by US warplanes in Alaska
+Everything we know about the ‘objects’ shot down by US warplanes in Alaska and Canada

 Officials argued that the risk of civilian casualties in shooting down such a large object over populated land outweighed the likely benefits of shooting it down, saying that that it posed no immediate threat to the American public.

+US defense officials told a Senate panel that shooting the massive balloon at first sight near Alaska also risked losing salvageable debris – and valuable intelligence – in frozen or deep-water areas where recovery operations would be impossible.

-By contrast, Friday's object was much smaller and was flying over the sea when it was shot down, off the coast of the fourth most sparsely populated county (North Slope Borough, Alaska) in the US.
+By contrast, the other objects were much smaller.
+The object shot down over Alaska was flying over the sea when it was shot down, off the coast of the fourth most sparsely populated county (North Slope Borough, Alaska) in the US.

 Are there any theories about the object?